plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_52.rst

 Zope 4.0
 --------

-Zope runs on top of Zope 4.0 instead of Zope 2.13.x.
+Plone runs on top of Zope 4.0 instead of Zope 2.13.x.

 This is `PLIP 1351 <https://github.com/plone/Products.CMFPlone/issues/1351>`_.